Dnomyar/aggregate-your-domain-model/README.md

-# Comparison of two approaches to implementing and storing domain model
+# Comparison of two approaches to implement and store domain model

 The first approach is a classic "Database Driven Design".
 Code available here `without.aggregate.Main`.